Labour suspends 11 councillors embroiled in ‘vile and antisemitic’ WhatsApp scandal as Starmer snaps after two MPs sacked

 Donald Trump will not take aim at Britain over tariffs, the British ambassador to the US has said.

-Peter Mandelson - whose job started yesterday - promised to ensure the UK did not "become collateral damage" in the President's international trade war.
+Peter Mandelson - whose started his new job yesterday - promised to ensure the UK did not "become collateral damage" as the President imposes a number of tariffs internationally.

 Although he admitted that he was "concerned" about potential tariffs on Britain, he said: "We actually have a very balanced trade relationship between Britain and the US.
 I don’t believe that his tariffs are actually directly targeted at us.